How to View Gartner’s Financial Bias in Favor of Large Vendors

 Large Vendors Being Included in Magic Quadrants For Which They Have no Product

-Alan Pelz-Sharpe made the following comment, particularly the vendor’s size software category.
+Alan Pelz-Sharpe made the following comment, particularly about the vendor’s size software category.

 “There are other things about this report that baffle us — like why SAP is included in it, when even the report itself states that they do not have an ECM Suite — when others that do sell ECM Suites (such as those we mention above) are excluded.
 It may seem unfair to pick on another analyst firm — and for the record the authors of this particular report are all experts we have great respect for — but the importance of the MQ [Magic Quadrant] in the buying process is so huge that it demands a critical assessment and evaluation.”

 While this may be surprising to some, it is consistent with my experience with Gartner.
-Their Magic Quadrant is more about the vendor, and particularly the size of the vendor, and how well it is established versus the application.
+Their Magic Quadrant is more about the vendor, particularly the size of the vendor and how well it is established versus the application.

-In defense of this approach, Gartner is not only explaining to its readers what currently is, but what will be.
-For instance, in 2002—before Microsoft having a business intelligence product—Gartner still stated with a “.7” probability that Microsoft would emerge as having a competitive solution by 2005.
+In defense of this approach, Gartner is not only explaining to its readers what currently is but what will be.
+For instance, in 2002—before Microsoft had a business intelligence product—Gartner still stated with a “.7” probability that Microsoft would emerge as having a competitive solution by 2005.

 This statement signaled to buyers that they might be able to get what they need from their current vendor if they postpone purchases of software for a few years.

-However, it also must be recognized that these predictions tend to be unique to situations where a more significant vendor that has some product limitation.
-I was not able to find a single instance of this type of statement made for a smaller vendor.
+However, it also must be recognized that these predictions tend to be unique when a more significant vendor has some product limitations.
+I could not find a single instance of this type of statement made for a smaller vendor.
 A good indicator of bias is when a double standard like this is applied frequently.
-This is one example of significant company bias, but there are others that I will discuss further on in this book.
+This is one example of significant company bias, but there are others that I will discuss further in this book.
 I will also cover bias in other analyst firms as well.

 How Gartner Preferences Large Vendors by Weighing Global References

-Selling out of the home country/region means either developing reseller partnerships with foreign consulting firms or opening offices in other regions.
-It’s quite a big step and—because it involves more risk—it’s not one that makes a lot of sense until a company has reached a specific size.
+Selling out of the home country/region means developing reseller partnerships with foreign consulting firms or opening offices in other regions.
+It’s quite a big step, and—because it involves more risk—it does not make a lot of sense until a company has reached a specific size.
 Cloud software vendors are particularly well-positioned to grow globally with lower risk.
 However, at the time of this publication, cloud vendors are still only a small portion of the overall enterprise vendor marketplace.
 Getting back to the main point, it creates an unequal playing field if the lack of global references counts against a software vendor.
-I know of several smaller vendors with far superior products to the largest vendors in the world, and I would not think of letting their lack of global reach lead me to downgrade them as a vendor.
-This is echoed by Louis Columbus in his article for Commerce Times.
+I know of several smaller vendors with products far superior to those of the most prominent vendors in the world, and I would not think of letting their lack of global reach lead me to downgrade them as a vendor.
+Louis Columbus echoes this in his article for Commerce Times.

 “It’s fairly common to see the industry’s largest IT companies in the Leader Quadrant, and that’s because these firms with the most resources have the ability to execute on a global scale.
 But what is lost in the Quadrant are the vendors with agility, responsiveness and close alignment with their customers’ needs.”